 It contains a calendar, information about school operations, and expectations of students.
 All students and parents are encouraged to read the handbook carefully and keep it as a resource for information and planning throughout the year.

 A package of important information including forms that need to be completed for each child will be sent home at the start of the school year.
-Forms must be returned to the school by September 15, 2017.
+Forms will be completed electronically this year.